 This document is a cooperative effort undertaken at the direction of Cable Television Laboratories, Inc. for the benefit of the cable industry in general.
-Neither CableLabs nor any member company is responsible for any liability of any nature whatsoever resulting from or arising out of use or reliance upon this specificaiton by any party.
+Neither CableLabs nor any member company is responsible for any liability of any nature whatsoever resulting from or arising out of use or reliance upon this specification by any party.
 This document is furnished on an "AS IS" basis and neither CableLabs nor its members provides any representation or warranty, express or implied, regarding its accuracy, completeness, or fitness for a particular purpose.
-Distribution of this document is restricted pursuant to the terms of separate access agreements negotiated with each of the parties to whom this document has been furnished.

-© Copyright 1999 Cable Television Laboratories, Inc. All rights reserved.
+© Copyright 1999, 2000, 2001 Cable Television Laboratories, Inc. All rights reserved.